Relevant

 Remediation is a process of eliminating all the vulnerabilities found during the previous steps.
 In this step, you specify:

-• Who should be notified in case of a new vulnerability is found
+• Who should be notified when a new vulnerability is found

 • How quickly they must be notified